fvclaus/vsc-sort-json-array/CONTRIBUTING.md

 - Record the whole window with the sidebar hidden
 - Resize gif with `gifsicle --resize 800x sortOrderExample.gif > sortOrderExample.gif`

+# Debug extension tests
+You can change `test` to `test.only` to execute only a single test

 ## Current minimally supported VSCode version
-I only increase the minimally supported code version, if there is feature in a newer version that I need.
-The most current feature that is in use is `--profile-temp` which was introduced in [1.72](https://code.visualstudio.com/updates/v1_72#_extension-debugging-in-a-clean-environment)
+Currently, the version is set at 1.190, because the tests in the pipeline failed for lower versions and it wasn't reproducible otherwise.
+Usually, I only increase the minimally supported code version, if there is feature in a newer version that I need.